zhengjunyao-work/arc24/docs/modeling/Iteration_09_improve_inference.md

 > **use_beam_search** – Whether to use beam search instead of sampling.
 > **best_of** – Number of output sequences that are generated from the prompt.
 From these best_of sequences, the top n sequences are returned. best_of must be greater than or equal to n.
 This is treated as the beam width when use_beam_search is True.
 By default, best_of is set to n.

+### Update inference script

+It takes 13 minutes to do inference in 100 evaluation tasks.

 ## Results

 ### Beam search speed